 Lindsay Dighero grew up in Thornton, Colorado training in many styles including ballet, jazz, tap, hip-hop, and lyrical/contemporary.
 Lindsay enrolled in the Dance Division at Colorado State University where she has trained in ballet (Vaganova), modern, choreography, and dance pedagogy.
 Lindsay has had the opportunity to perform with CSU’s Tour Dance Company and served as the Technical Director and Assistant to the Director.
 During her time at CSU, Lindsay added a double major of Health and Exercise Science with a concentration in Sports Medicine and served as a Student Ambassador for the College of Liberals Arts.
 Since graduation, Lindsay has worked as a Rehab Aide for Physical Therapy Clinics.
 She has also been certified through the University of Northern Colorado Cancer Rehabilitation Institute as a Clinical Cancer Exercise Specialist and ACSM as a Certified Exercise Physiologist.
-Currently she is an instructor at Grace Studios School of Dance and working full time as a Personal Trainer, Cancer Specialist, Metabolic Technician, and Onboarding Specialist with Life Time Fitness.
+Currently she is an instructor at Grace Studios School of Dance and working full time as a Personal trainer, Exercise Physiologist, and Cancer Exercise Specialist with her self-owned company, Recover and Revive Fitness.

 A native of Boulder, CO, Brittney Kirkpatrick grew up training in a wide variety of dance styles including jazz, lyrical, ballet, tap and hip hop at her studio in Longmont, CO.
 Her studio gave her the opportunity to teach dance classes and she found great joy in teaching kids as well as choreographing.
 Once she graduated high school, Brittney continued her dance education at The University of Colorado at Boulder.
 There, she was able to work with world-renowned artists such as Erika Randall, Michelle Ellsworth, Gabe Masson and Rennie Harris.
 She graduated cum laude with a BFA in performance and choreography.
 After graduation, she completed a season dancing for Deeply Rooted Dance Theater as a member of their Emerging Artists Ensemble in Chicago, IL.
 While in Chicago, she had the honor of training with artists such as Kevin Iega Jeff, Gary Abbott, Nick Pupillo, and Jessica Deahr.
 She also worked as a freelance dancer and, through her work ethic in class, was offered a work study position at Visceral Dance Center.
 Since moving back to her home state, she’s had the pleasure of teaching for many studios and workshops across Colorado.
 Brittney has also performed with many local companies including Interweave Dance Theatre, Louder Than Words Dance Theatre, The Schiff Dance Collective, and Rogue Co.
 Currently, she is a lead instructor at Grace Studios School of Dance, where she has taught for 4 years, as well as the manager at One Big Yes Productions.
 Most recently, she has started her own professional dance company, Industrial Dance Alliance with co-directors Lindsay Dighero and Jessica Pittman.